 Security for Loose Certificate

-For best security, the certificate should be included on the document.
-If it is missing, the notary can print or stamp the required wording for the certificate, or attach a loose certificate to the document by using a staple, grommet or other secure method of attachment.
+For best security, the certificate should be included in the document.
+If it is missing, the notary can print, type, or stamp the required wording for the certificate, or securely attach a loose certificate to the document by using a staple, not a paper clip, pressed through all pages of the document.

-The certificate should include the state and county (venue), the date and type of notarial act, the name(s) of the signer(s), and the official signature and stamp of the notary.
-When a loose certificate is attached, it is a best practice to include a description of the attached document, so that the certificate cannot be removed and attached to another document to commit fraud.
+The certificate should include the state and county (venue), the date and type of notarial act, the name(s) of the signer(s), and the official signature, title, commission expiration date, and stamp of the notary.
+When a loose certificate is attached, it is a best practice for security to include a description and page count of the attached document, so that the certificate cannot be removed and attached to another document to commit fraud.

 The notary should review the certificate to make sure that it is complete and correct.